Hybrid Work Systems for Neurodivergent Founders: Scale Without Hiring More Staff

 • Prioritize urgent messages with a clear escalation protocol

-• Route routine questions through structured templates
+• Route routine questions through structured template

-Outcome: Fewer interruptions.
+• As a result: Fewer interruptions.
 Clearer priorities.

-Step 2 — Calendar Protection System: Safeguard uninterrupted work blocks.
+2 — Calendar Protection System: Safeguard uninterrupted work blocks.

 • Schedule meetings intentionally within defined windows